danielpmadden/ai-osi-stack/LEGAL/DISCLAIMER-OF-AUTHORSHIP-AND-FORKS.md

 # Disclaimer of Authorship and Forks

 The AI OSI Stack™ (v5.0-open-core) published here is the sole civic edition authored and maintained by Daniel P. Madden.
-Any fork, mirror, or derivative repository that claims authorship, canonical authority, or affiliated custodial status is unauthorized and unofficial.
+Any fork, mirror, or derivative repository that claims authorship, canonical authority, or affiliated custodial status is unauthorized, unofficial, and **not authorized or endorsed** by the Custodial Author.
 External distributions must retain this notice and may not imply stewardship, certification, or endorsement by the author.

 Custodial legitimacy is bound to the provenance assertions in `CANONICAL_PROVENANCE.yaml` and the audit series stored under `_ip_review/`.
 Entities that redistribute this work must: